-Szilvia Schmitsek started her PhD at the IER in October 2013, investigating dropout-rate reducing strategies, using a mixed-method approach.
-Szilvia’s PhD is funded by the Vice Chancellor’s scholarship.
+Szilvia started her PhD at the IER in October 2013, investigating dropout-rate reducing strategies, using a mixed-method approach.
+She was supervised by Professor Jenny Bimrose and Dr Sally-Anne Barnes.
+Szilvia ’was awarded a Warwick Chancellor’s Scholarship for the duration of her studies.
 The focus of her research was to investigate which of the dropout-rate reducing strategies actually help the population concerned to reintegrate into the education system and/or the world of work and above all into society in England, Denmark and Hungary.
-The target group she ifocused on was young people in need of intensified guidance efforts aged 15-24 years.
+The target group she focused on was young people in need of intensified guidance efforts aged 15-24 years.

-Szilvia finished her doctoral training programme in Education in 2011 at the Eotvos Lorand University, Budapest and worked for the university as a lecturer from 2008 to 2013 teaching courses at the Department of Special Education and the Department of Speech and Language Therapy.
+Prior to coming to the IER, Szilvia completed a doctoral training programme in Education in 2011 at the Eotvos Lorand University, Budapest and worked for the university as a lecturer from 2008 to 2013 teaching courses at the Department of Special Education and the Department of Speech and Language Therapy.
 As a visiting scholar she became a member of the European Academic Network of Romany Studies at the Central European University, Budapest and had a chance to carry out a research on dropout issues at the Danske Paedagogiske Universiteit, Copenhagen.
 Besides her academic career she was professionally involved in an internationally recognized, nation-wide pilot programme called ‘Springboard’ (Dobbantó), which reduced the drop-out rate in 15 Hungarian secondary schools.
 ‘Springboard’ cooperated with international partner organizations such as APS International (Centre for School Improvement) and E2C (The European Association of Cities and Second Chance Schools), through the programme she had an overview of the E2C network, sharing good practices with experts on dropout issues.

-Prior to this she completed her Masters in Education at the University of Debrecen and gained significant work experience as a social worker and SEN teacher not only in Hungary but abroad; in the Netherlands and in the UK.
+Previously she had completed her Masters in Education at the University of Debrecen and gained significant work experience as a social worker and SEN teacher not only in Hungary but abroad; in the Netherlands and in the UK.
 She holds a BA in Special Education and Speech and Language Therapy and another BA in Social Sciences from the Eotvos Lorand University, Budapest.

 Her decision to pursue a PhD on dropout-rate reducing strategies was strongly influenced by her commitment to disadvantaged youth, which had been her main field of interest for more than 16 years.